dmachard/extensiveautomation-server/README.md

 ### About Web Client

-The web client is optional because you can do everything from the REST API of the server.
+The [web client](https://github.com/ExtensiveAutomation/extensiveautomation-webclient#web-interface-for-extensiveautomation) is optional because you can do everything from the REST API of the server.
 But on some cases, it's more user friendly to use the web interface to manage:
 - users
 - projects
 - variables
 - and more...

-If you want, follow the web interface install guide as describe on the page [Connection to server with the web client](#connection-to-server-with-the-web-client).

 ### Schedule a job